Yiu-dororong/case-study-practice-1/README.md

 ## Optional: can add a line of select() to select the desired columns
 ```

 Note that by running the ```distinct()``` command, it is found that there are only 11 people's BMI and 23 people's sleeping time, which means that not all respondants' data are collected, and, to be clear, in the ```dailyActivity``` sheet, there are 35 people.
+This tells us the sample size is 35 instead of 30.

 Now, let's move on to the ```dailyActivity``` sheet.
 I would like to address that, by definition,

 TotalDistance = TrackerDistance + LoggedActivitiesDistance = VeryActiveDistance + ModeratelyActiveDistance + LightActiveDistance + SedentaryActiveDistance

-VeryActiveMinutes + FairlyActiveMinutes + LightlyActiveMinutes + SedentaryMinutes should be 1440 (minutes) which equals to a whole day, but the following code clearly shows that some entries do not, so I shall keep this in mind that this may not be a good indicator.
-On the other hand, this is good metric to view their daily usage.
+VeryActiveMinutes + FairlyActiveMinutes + LightlyActiveMinutes + SedentaryMinutes should be 1440 (minutes) which equals to a whole day, but after the following code clearly reveals that some entries do not, so I shall keep this in mind that this may not be a good indicator.
+Yet, on the other hand, this is a good metric to view their daily usage.

 ```
 ## Insert new columns for total recorded minutes per day.